Dental Implants River Ridge

 How Long Does Dental Implant Surgery Take?

-It depends on how many implants you’re receiving at once.
+It depends on how many implants you receive at once.
 Generally, placing a single implant takes 1-2 hours.
 This includes the time needed to administer anesthesia and dress you for a sterile surgical atmosphere.

 Do Dental Implants Feel Natural?